facelessuser/coloraide/docs/src/markdown/colors/rlab.md

 The RLAB color-appearance space was developed by Fairchild and Berns for cross-media color reproduction applications in which images are reproduced with differing white points, luminance levels, and/or surrounds.

+ColorAide provides RLAB by default with average surround, and discounting set to "hard copy" (or full discounting of the illuminant).
+It is also configured to use an absolute adapting luminance of 318 cd/m2.

 [Learn more](https://scholarworks.rit.edu/cgi/viewcontent.cgi?article=1153&context=article).
 ///